Darkpaster/Darkpaster.github.io/src/content/topics/en/cognition/cognitive-biases.md

 -   **How to recognize:**
   -   If you remembered some information better than the rest, ask yourself: is it really more important, or just more unusual?
   -   Use this effect for learning: create strange, funny, or absurd associations with important information.
-  -   Remember that "memorable" does not mean "correct" or "best"—sometimes the most ordinary options turn out to be the most suitable.
+  -   Remember that "memorable" does not mean "correct" or "best" — sometimes the most ordinary options turn out to be the most suitable.

 #### **Humor Effect**